-Re: Material Changes to the Durham County Transit Plan and Comment on the Draft FY21 Durham Work Plan
+Re: Material Changes to the Durham County Transit Plan

 Summary.
 As part of the appropriations process for the Durham County Transit Plan (Transit Plan), an annual Work Plan is developed which produces a budget and selects projects for funding for the upcoming year.
-A draft FY21 Durham Transit Work Plan is attached for your review and comment.
+Commissioners provided comment during the work session on May 4, 2020.